Cyril Patrick Mahon: A. P. Mahon

-A. Patrick Mahon was born on 18 April 1921, to Cyril Patrick Mahon.
+A. Patrick Mahon (known as Patrick) was born on 18 April 1921, to Cyril Patrick Mahon.
 From 1934 to 1939 he attended Marlborough College.
 In October 1939 went up to attend Clare College, Cambridge, to read Modern Languages.
-In July 1941, having achieved a First in both German and French in the Modern Languages Part II, he joined the Army, serving as a private (acting lance corporal) in the Essex Regiment for several months before being sent to Bletchley Park.
-Patrick joined Hut 8 in October 1941, and was its head from the autumn of 1944 until the end of the war.
+In July 1941, having achieved a first in both German and French in the Modern Languages Part II, he joined the army, serving as a private (acting lance corporal) in the Essex Regiment for several months before being sent to Bletchley Park.
+Mahon joined Hut 8 in October 1941, and was its head from the autumn of 1944 until the end of the war.
 On his release from Bletchley in early 1946 he did not return to Cambridge to obtain his degree but joined the John Lewis & Partners department stores.
 John Spedan Lewis, founder of the company, was a friend of Hut 8 veteran Conel Hugh O'Donel Alexander, who arranged the introduction.
-A. Patrick Mahon spent his entire subsequent career at John Lewis & Partners, where, he rapidly achieved promotion to director level, but his health deteriorated over a long period.
-A. Patrick Mahon died on 13 April 1972.
+Mahon spent his entire subsequent career at John Lewis & Partners, where, he rapidly achieved promotion to director level, but his health deteriorated over a long period.
+Mahon died on 13 April 1972.